Kisgus/Kisgus.github.io/_posts/2018-7-24-Care-Economy.md

 ![_config.yml]({{ site.baseurl }}/images/Group.png)

-Whereas the **Sharing Economy**, has been conqured by IP protected monapolistic multi-sided platforms such as Facebook, Uber, Airbnb the **Caring Economy** represents fundamental different values.
+If one might assosciate the **Sharing Economy** with big multi-sided platforms such as Facebook, Uber & Airbnb the **Caring Economy** can be defined as representing the next technological and moral step.